Troubleshoot Your Second Life Connection

 Other Problems on Your End

 Network cards and cables do go bad.
 Wireless connections can be subject to interference.
-If you have problems with everything Internet then the card or cable can be a problem.
-In wireless fluorescent lights can be a problem.
-The new Chinese curly lights can be a problem.
+If you have problems with everything Internet then the card or cable can be the problem.
+With wireless connection fluorescent lights and the new Chinese curly lights can be a problem (the later also being a fire hazard).

 Fixing the ISP